Germany bans far-right group 'Sturmbrigade 44' | DW | 01.12.2020

 "Anyone who fights against the basic values of our liberal society will feel the decisive reaction of our constitutional democracy," said a tweet from Seehofer's spokesman, Steve Alter.

+The group is understood to have been in existence and operating as a fixed structure since 2016.
+At the beginning of 2018, a bag of weapons and a T-shirt bearing the group's name was found on board a train.

-In July last year, raids were carried out against members of the group in several German states.
-They were suspected of having formed an armed subgroup of the larger Wolfsbrigade organization.
+In July last year, raids were carried out against members of the group in the German states of Hesse, Lower Saxony and North Rhine-Westphalia and Saxony Anhalt.

 Read more: Germany charges 12 in far-right 'terror' plot: reports